How to Manage Workload Distribution in IT Teams After Retrenchment

 - Check all tasks and remove low-value work.

-- Give work based on skills and importance.
+- Give tasks based on skills and importance.

-- Train staff in new skills and cross-train.
+- Train employees in new skills and cross-train them.

 - Share plans openly to build trust.

-1. What is workload distribution in IT teams after retrenchment?
+1. What is workload distribution in IT teams after layoffs?

 2. How does downsizing affect IT productivity?